alexhroom/rshift/README.md

  ``time`` - the column containing time units (e.g. age of a subsample)
  ``rsi`` - the column containing RSI values - for best visualisation (i.e. both graphs on a 1:1 scale), ensure RSI values of 0 are 0's, rather than NA (for example, using the merge functionality of ``Rodionov()``).
  Result produced: 2 graphs, one on top of the other, depicting as mentioned above.
- NB: while ``RSI()`` requires quotes around col and time, this function DOES NOT WORK if the arguments are in quotes.
+ NB: while ``Rodionov()`` requires quotes around col and time, this function DOES NOT WORK if the arguments are in quotes.
 I will fix this.

   ---
 **``Lanzante()``: Performs a L-test (Lanzante, 1996) to find regime shifts.
 Takes 3 mandatory arguments:**